Shivm98/AI-Customer-Support-Agent/README.md

 # AI Customer Support Agent

 This repository contains a prototype for an AI-powered customer support agent.
 It includes a Next.js 14 frontend using Tailwind CSS and Framer Motion and an Express backend with Sequelize and PostgreSQL.
+Users can optionally upload a PDF which is parsed and used as context when answering questions.

 ## Architecture